deswa7310/E101-AVC-Project-Team-11/Weekly Update Doc.md

 - Since the challenge code has been completed this week i will be testing the code and seeing if i can find different ways to optimise the code to make it possibly more efficient
 - I will also be reading through everything that we have written down to make sure that there are no errors
 - Ive been making sure to show up to the labs in order to be sure we have not missed any relevant information which could be helpful
-- I have also been making sure to kepp up with my weekly logs and writing down how i have contributed to the group
+- I have also been making sure to keep up with my weekly logs and writing down how i have contributed to the group

-#### In terms of our plan, here is a brief analysis from my perspective:
+#### In terms of our plan, here is a brief analysis from my perspective: (John)
 - Our plan was made on schedule.
 - GitHub was operational and everyone had the AVC programs working ahead of time.
 - Due to assignments among other hurdles, we made a late start on designing the core code.